-Spirits here have a grudge against the nosy, while are cordial with children.
+Spirits here have a grudge against the nosy, but are cordial with children.

-Spirits are attached to the old grave stones; now stepping stones.
+Spirits are attached to the old grave stones, now used as stepping stones.

-One non-human negative spirit, formed by all the violence, visits as well.
+One non-human negative spirit formed by violence visits as well.

-The 3 story, wooden plank Glebe House has been described as a beautifully quaint, peaceful, simple Colonial structure.
-The word, “Glebe” refers to a plot of land given to a Church of England for its sanctuary, the Parsonage, and perhaps a graveyard.
+The three story, wooden plank Glebe House has been described as a beautifully quaint, peaceful, simple Colonial structure.
+The word “Glebe” refers to a plot of land given to the Church of England for its sanctuary, the Parsonage, and perhaps a graveyard.
 While the present structure was built in 1750, two of its original rooms and its foundation date back to the 1650s, making it one of the oldest buildings in Woodbury.
 Apparently, the original structure was remodeled and updated in 1750.
 This Colonial home has an interesting, unusual blend of architectural styles that complement each other nicely.
-For example the visitor notices the combination of gambrel and saltbox roof styles; something not seen everyday.
+For example the visitor notices the combination of gambrel and saltbox roof styles, something not seen everyday.

-Inside this charming, historical home, the visitor finds the decor much like what it was during the first years of this home being used as the parsonage for Woodbury’s first permanent Episcopal church parsonage family; Episcopal priest, Rev. John Marshal, his wife, Sarah and their nine children.
-Seabury Society for the Preservation of the Glebe House has done an excellent job in not only restoring and maintaining this house museum, but also in furnishing it in historically correct ways.
+Inside this charming, historical home, the visitor finds the decor much as it was in its first years as the parsonage for Woodbury’s first permanent Episcopal church family, Episcopal priest, Rev. John Marshal, his wife, Sarah and their nine children.
+Seabury Society for the Preservation of the Glebe House has done an excellent job in not only restoring and maintaining this house museum, but in furnishing it in historically correct ways.

-There is no wasted space in this 3 story home.
+There is no wasted space in this three story home.

-The first floor has all the common living areas needed for its 17th and 18th century residents.
-One of the common rooms in the Glebe House was the “waking/funeral room”, where the coffin of the departed lay in state for visitation and for the celebration service as well.
+The first floor has all the common living areas as needed for its 17th and 18th century residents.
+One of the common rooms in the Glebe House was the “waking/funeral room”, where coffins of the departed lay in state for visitation and for the celebration services as well.

-The second floor has the family bed rooms, that could accommodate a large brood of children, and their parents as well.
+The second floor has family bedrooms, which could accommodate large broods of children, and their parents.

-The Glebe House also has a large grassy area and garden area, called The Jekyll Gardens, originally planned in 1926, by well-known, English horticultural designer and writer, Gertrude Jekyll.
-Hired by the museum founders to design a 600 square foot garden of vegetation and flowers of various kinds, her plans weren’t implemented until the 1970s.
-Perhaps, it was because of the lack of money, or that people perhaps were once buried in this land, which is feasible, as the graveyard and church are right across the road from the Glebe House.
-Today, 20 headstones that are mostly blank are used for stepping stones around the perimeter of this botanical garden.
+Glebe House also has a large grassy garden area, called The Jekyll Gardens, originally planned in 1926, by well-known English horticultural designer and writer Gertrude Jekyll.
+Hired by the museum founders to design a 600 square foot garden of vegetation and flowers, her plans weren’t implemented until the 1970s.
+Perhaps it was lack of money, or that people were once buried here, which is possible, as the graveyard and church are right across the road.
+Today, 20 mostly blank headstones are used as stepping stones around the perimeter of this botanical garden.
 Uh Oh!

-There are activities scheduled at the Glebe House Museum throughout the year, some of which are listed below:
+Activities are scheduled at the Glebe House Museum throughout the year, some of which are listed below: